Financial Services Guide

 Does Financial Spectrum have any relationships or associations that may influence the advice I receive?

-Financial Spectrum is related to other corporate entities through common shareholders and directors.
+Financial Spectrum may be related to other corporate entitles from time to time through common shareholders and directors.
 These companies may or may not be recommended to you as a result of becoming a client of Financial Spectrum.
 The decision to recommend the services of any related entity is at the discretion of your adviser and/or account manager.
 Should there be any additional cost for using the services of these related entities, it is necessary for these companies to disclose those costs to you directly.
-These entities are:

 Will the advice be tailored to my personal needs?